chrisliatas/greek-xmltv/README.md

-# greek-xmltv
+# Description
 Python grubber for Greek public channels.
 Produces a custom aggregated xmltv formated file for EPG.

-# Description
-Custom generated xmltv formatted guide(s) produced for Greek tv channel guide data, available from [Digea.gr][digeagr ] and [Ert.gr][ertgr].
+Custom generated xmltv formatted guide(s) produced for Greek tv channel guide data, available from [Digea.gr][digeagr
+] and [Ert.gr][ertgr].
 May be used in Plex, Kodi, or similar as a custom guide for setting up a dvr EPG.

 # Usage